aash1910/TradezellAdmin/App Publish Resources/APP_STORE_SUBMISSION_GUIDE.md

 - Create delivery requests in seconds
 - Add package photos and details
 - Set pickup and drop-off locations with precision
+- Stay connected with your rider
-- Track your package in real-time
+- Chat with your rider anytime

 Secure Payments
 - Pay safely with Stripe integration